Emerging Trends on Nature: Expectations for Corporate Action

 Image by Teo Tarras on Shutterstock

 Biodiversity is the variability among living organisms from all sources, including diversity within species, between species, and of ecosystems.
-It underpins the healthy functioning of natural systems, as well the provision of ecosystem services essential for human health, livelihoods and economies, food security, and quality of life worldwide.
+It underpins the healthy functioning of natural systems, as well as the provision of ecosystem services essential for human health, livelihoods and economies, food security, and quality of life worldwide.

 Planetary health is not separate to human wellbeing.
 The two are intricately intertwined, and immediate – and intensive – action is necessary and overdue.

-What’s driving biodiversity loss?
+What’s driving nature loss?

 1. Changes in the use of land and sea, including how we grow food, harvest materials such as wood and minerals, and create urban spaces.